 Tufts CSDD Custom Drug Development Courses

-Tufts CSDD offers a variety of custom on-site and virtual Drug Development Training Courses covering fundamental areas of drug development and regulatory science, and hot topics on issues, challenges, new practices, and solutions.
-Programs are customized to the specific needs of individual organizations.
+Tufts CSDD offers a variety of custom on-site and virtual Drug Development Training Courses covering foundational areas of drug development and regulatory science, as well as hot topics, new strategies, practices and solutions.
+Programs are customized to the specific needs of each individual organization.
 Interested in more information?
-Visit our website for a list of sample topics or email Sarah Wrobel
+Visit our website for a list of topics or email Sarah Wrobel (Sarah.Wrobel@tufts.edu).

 Participate in Tufts CSDD Pre-Competitive Consortia for Quantitative Evidence, New Insights and New Practices